Zilliqa/scilla-docs/docs/source/scilla-by-example.rst

 a token address and an amount of tokens to sell, and a token address and an amount of tokens to buy.

-We now need field containing a map from order numbers (of type ``Uint128``) to ``Order``, which represents the currently active orders.
+We now need a field containing a map from order numbers (of type ``Uint128``) to ``Order``, which represents the currently active orders.
 Additionally, we will need a way to generate a unique order number, so we'll define a field which holds the next order number to